-15 Corporate governance in the annual report
+14 Corporate governance in the annual report

-As set out in article 95 of the Companies Code, each year the directors draw up a report in which they account for their management over the last year.
+As set out in article 3:5 of the CCA, each year the directors draw up a report in which they account for their management over the last year.

 In addition to the data required by law, this report shall also contain a Corporate Governance Statement describing all relevant corporate governance events that took place during the year under review.
-Such Statement shall include at least the elements listed in Annex F to the 2009 Code and in article 96 of the Companies Code and Annex 5 to the Corporate Governance Charter.
+Such Statement shall include at least the elements listed in article 3:6 of the CCA and Annex 5 to the Corporate Governance Charter.

-If the Company does not fully comply with one or more provisions of the Corporate Governance Code, it shall explain the reasons thereof in this Corporate Governance Statement.
+If the Company does not fully comply with one or more provisions of the Code 2020, it shall explain the reasons thereof in this Corporate Governance Statement.

-16 Representation of the Company
+15 Representation of the Company

-The Company is validly represented for all its actions, including representation at law, by any two of its directors acting jointly or by a managing director acting alone.
+The Company is validly represented for all its actions, including representation at law, by any two of its directors acting jointly, or by a managing director acting alone.

-For acts within the scope of the daily management, the Company can also be validly represented by every person charged with the daily management, acting individually.
+For acts within the scope of the daily management, the Company can also be validly represented by each managing director, acting individually and/or the other persons charged with the day-to-day management, acting jointly or individually as determined at the time of their appointment.